andrivet/ADVobfuscator/README.md

 ADVobfuscator is delivered as a set of source file (source code library).
 You have to include them into your project and call the appropriate functions or macro.
 This is not a magic black box, some kind of proprocessor or anything like that.

-If you are looking for a more transparent obfuscator, look at [Obfuscator-LLVM](https://github.com/obfuscator-llvm/obfuscator/wiki) or [strong.codes](https://strong.codes) (commercial version of Obfuscator-LLVM. *Note: I have no affiliation with Obfuscator-LLVM and strong.codes.
+If you are looking for a more transparent obfuscator, look at [Obfuscator-LLVM](https://github.com/obfuscator-llvm/obfuscator/wiki) or [strong.codes](https://strong.codes) (commercial version of Obfuscator-LLVM). *Note: I have no affiliation with Obfuscator-LLVM and strong.codes.
 I just know some of these swiss folks.*

 News